 Rake or rake?

-Genitive plural nouns that do not have a singular form have a zero ending or endings -ov or -ey:
+Genitive plural nouns that do not have a singular form have a null ending or the endings -ov or -ey:

 zero-ov, -ev-to her